FY 23 Capital Projects - Streets and Drainage

-Street and Drainage Projects
+Street and Drainage Information

-- The Five-Year Capital Improvements Plan (CIP) – Phase I – Streets provides a roadmap for the City to utilize over the next five years.
-The CIP is an objective plan which is objective, quantifiable, and ultimately removes the politics from the equation.
+- A five-year Capital Improvements Plan (CIP) is a planning tool to help the City forecast the timing and funding of future capital projects.
+The Plan is reviewed and should be as part of the updated annual budget process.
+Projects are prioritized and planned within the five years and the proper funding is allocated annually.
+The City of Castle Hills has needed a long-term plan to address streets and other infrastructure issues in the community.
+The CIP – Phase I – Streets provides a roadmap for the City which is an objective plan, quantifiable, and ultimately removes the politics from the equation.
 These reasons allow projects to continue without impact from elections.
 This offers citizens transparency and a non-partisan fact based path to maintaining, repairing, and constructing infrastructure.
 This document allows the City to coordinate projects with other entities, like SAWS and provides a basis for formulation of possible bond programs.
 The CIP provides total magnitude of infrastructure needs and includes an inventory, evaluation and maintenance/CIP recommendation for approximately 27 miles of asphalt roadways.
 Phase II of the CIP is underway and will encompass the drainage needs for the community.

 - Master Drainage Plan – Phase 1 - Master Drainage Plan – Phase 1

 - The City of Castle Hills had a master drainage study completed in August 2015 (Phase I – Watersheds II and III) to identify a conclusion and recommendation to address drainage projects within the City of Castle Hills.
 The study indicated problem areas in watershed II and III.
 In watershed II, Dogwood Lane and the drainage ditch from North Manton/Lockhill Selma to West Avenue near Krameria Drive were identified.
 Specifically, the study provided a summary of improvements for Dogwood, East Castle, Wisteria, Mimosa, and Krameria.
 The study details significant improvements which are required in watershed II and III.
 In watershed II, it highlights the need to address the insufficient channel and culvert conveyance capacity through East Castle, Wisteria, Mimosa, and Krameria.
 The improvements call for an upgrade of the culvert for conveyance capacities and construction of a wider channel with concrete lining.
 Watershed II costs at the time of the report was estimated at $3.5 Million.
 In watershed III, the issue is insufficient drainage conveyance capacity along Carolwood through Banyan, the recommendation is to install an underground stormdrain system in order to convey the stormwater from Glentower to the existing outfall.

 - Master Drainage Plan – Phase 2 - Master Drainage Plan –Phase 2